OKayInc/siafs/README.md

 The following limitations are due the SIA RenterD api.
 * No extended attributes.
 * No partial writting operations.
+* Filesize limitation due to a combination of Renterd multipart limitation (10,000 parts) and a libfuse fixed bufer size (4kb for libfuse2, 128kb for libfuse3).
+For libfuse 3, maximum filesize is 1.2GB; for libfuse 2, maximum filesize is 40MB.

 ## More Information
 (not yet)